-Holy Textures is a spot for my musings on the various Biblical texts that come our way through the Revised Common Lectionary.
+Holy Textures is a spot for my musings on the various Gospel texts that come our way through the Revised Common Lectionary.

 My goal is to provide timely, short, easy to use and thought-provoking background commentary for your sermon or bible study preparation.